Completing and extending shellings of vertex decomposable complexes: Introduction

 In particular for a rank $d$ matroid $\M$ it is `easy' to find a $d$-subset $F$ of the ground set with the property that $\M \cup \{F\}$, while no longer a matroid, is still vertex decomposable.

+Simon's conjecture and shelling completions are also related to certain notions of \emph{chordality} for simplicial complexes.
+In \cite{BigFar} Bigdeli and Faridi study a notion of \emph{ridge chordal} simplicial complexes (based on a similar notion for clutters introduced by Bigdeli, Yazdan Pour, and Zaare-Nahandi in \cite{BPZSta}).
+They conjecture that if $\Delta$ is a simplicial complex whose clique complex has shellable Alexander dual, then $\Delta$ is ridge-chordal.
+They show that this conjecture implies Simon's conjecture, and also show that it holds true if one replaces the `shellable' assumption with `vertex decomposable'.
+Recently Benedetti and Bolognini \cite{BenBol} have provided a counterexample to the full Bigdeli-Faridi conjecture.
+We discuss these connections in Section \ref{sec:ridgechordal}.

 In the last part of the paper we consider shelling completable complexes with few vertices (relative to dimension).
-We exploit a connection between chordal graphs and certain shellable complexes to prove the following.
+We exploit a connection between chordal graphs and certain shellable complexes to establish the following.

-{Theorem \ref{thm:shellableVD}} \begin{thm:shellableVD} Suppose $\Delta$ is a shellable $d$-dimensional simplicial complex on $d+3$ vertices.
+{Theorem \ref{thm:shellableVD}} \begin{thm:shellableVD} Suppose $\Delta$ is a pure shellable $d$-dimensional simplicial complex on $d+3$ vertices.
 Then $\Delta$ is vertex decomposable (and hence shelling completable). \end{thm:shellableVD}

-This theorem, along with results from \cite{CDGS}, imply that for these complexes the notions of vertex decomposable, shellable, shelling completable, and extendably shellable are all equivalent.
+This theorem, along with results from \cite{CDGS}, imply that for $d$-dimensional complexes on at most $d+3$ vertices the notions of vertex decomposable, shellable, shelling completable, and extendably shellable are all equivalent.

 The rest of the paper is organized as follows.
-In Section \ref{sec:VD} we recall some necessary definitions, prove Theorem \ref{thm:vdextend}, and discuss some corollaries.
-In Section \ref{sec:matroids} we discuss the notion of decomposing orders in the context of matroids and prove Theorem \ref{prop:matroids}.
+In Section \ref{sec:VD} we recall some necessary definitions, prove Theorem \ref{thm:vdextend}, and discuss some corollaries and connections to chordal complexes.
+In Section \ref{sec:matroids} we discuss the notion of revlex decomposing orders in the context of matroids and prove Theorem \ref{prop:matroids}.
 In Section \ref{sec:few} we consider $d$-dimensional complexes on at most $d+3$ vertices and prove Proposition \ref{thm:shellableVD}.
 We end in Section \ref{sec:further} with some discussion and open questions.

-{\bf Acknowledgements.} Much of this work was conducted under NSF-REU grant DMS-1757233 during the Summer 2020 Mathematics REU at Texas State University.
-The authors gratefully acknowledge the financial support of NSF and thank Texas State for providing a great working environment.
-We also thank Bruno Benedetti, Dylan Douthitt, Jos\'e Samper, Jay Schweig, and Michelle Wachs for useful discussions and references.